KdogDevs/shift2stream-website/README.md

 ### Automatic Releases

 A GitHub Actions workflow is set up for automatic releases when a push is made to the `main` branch.
-The workflow generates release notes using `github/gh-release-notes@v0.2.0`.
+The workflow generates release notes using `softprops/action-gh-release@v1`.
 The workflow is defined in `.github/workflows/release.yml`.

 ### Branch Syncing

 A GitHub Actions workflow is set up to sync the `dev` branch with the `main` branch.
 This ensures that all changes are staged in the `dev` branch before being merged into the `main` branch.
 The workflow is defined in `.github/workflows/sync-dev-main.yml`.

+### Auto-Passing on Non-Main Branches

+A GitHub Actions workflow is set up to auto pass on non-main branches.
+The workflow is defined in `.github/workflows/auto-pass.yml`.

 ### Permissions Settings for GitHub Actions Workflows